fossunited/fossunited/docs/docs/event-proposals.md

 ## What to Propose?

-FOSS United encourages a healthy-mix of talks on
+FOSS United encourages a healthy mix of talks on

-- Broad computing/tech principles and concepts (e.g.: distributed computing, UI/UX stuff, queues etc).
+- Broad computing/tech principles and concepts (e.g.: distributed computing, UI/UX stuff, queues, etc).
 This is great to intro first principles to a beginner audience.
 - People's personal projects and their journeys (technical + non-technical process and experience).
 No to-do projects, but decent, unique projects.
 - Fun technical stuff, like your hobby projects, projects which you tinkered on or even algorithms
-- Technical (language constructs, database etc)
+- Technical (language constructs, database, etc)
 - Incidental (design, philosophy, legalese, policy)

 ### What proposals are not acceptable?

 - Proposals from organisations which seem to promote a certain product with overt commercial interest.
-- Proposals from influences and content creators whose primary incentive seem to be promoting themselves or their social media profiles.
+- Proposals from influencers and content creators whose primary incentive seem to be promoting themselves or their social media profiles.

 ## Submit a Proposal